qbicsoftware-archive/exomseq/README.md

 cd logs/
 tail snake.err -f
 ```
-To check the jobs on the computing cluster one can use `qstat`.
+To check the jobs on the computing cluster one can use `qstat` or `showq`.

 The results are written into the folder `var`.